kaby76/AntlrVSIX/doc/Trash.md

 `convert`

-* Convert the parsed grammar file at the top of stack into Antlr4 syntax, and leave it at the top of stack.
+* Convert the parsed grammar file at the top of stack into Antlr4 syntax.
+The resulting Antlr4 grammar replaces the top of stack.

 ### "."